2003 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Also Read: Jefferson Nickel Value (1938-Present)

-The Easy Way to Know Your 2003 Nicke Value
+The Easy Way to Know Your 2003 Nickel Value

-The value of your 2003 nickel depends on three primary factors: condition, mint mark, and strike quality.
+The value of your 2003 nickel depends on three primary factors: condition (grade), mint mark, and strike quality.

-The critical distinction lies between circulated and mint state coins.
-Circulated examples show wear on high points like Jefferson’s cheekbone and collar, with dulled luster and smoothed surfaces.
-Mint state coins retain original luster across all surfaces, particularly on Jefferson’s collar and the columns of Monticello, with sharp details throughout.
+The most important distinction is between circulated and mint state coins.
+Circulated examples show wear on the high points — Jefferson’s cheekbone and the collar of his coat — along with dulled luster and smoothed surfaces.
+Mint state (MS) coins retain original luster across every surface, with fully sharp details on Jefferson’s collar and Monticello’s columns.
+The MS grade scale runs from MS60 (heavily marked but uncirculated) to MS70 (theoretically perfect).

-Most circulated 2003 nickels from Philadelphia (P) and Denver (D) are worth face value, while uncirculated examples can reach approximately $1.23.
-Proof coins from San Francisco command slightly higher premiums.
+Most circulated 2003-P and 2003-D nickels are worth face value, while uncirculated examples reach approximately $0.30 to $1.23.
+Proof coins from San Francisco (2003-S) typically command slightly higher premiums even in raw condition.

 CoinValueChecker App provides instant valuations through image recognition technology that analyzes wear patterns and assigns grades from Poor to Mint State, maintaining 99% recognition accuracy across over 300,000 coin types while identifying error coins and rare varieties.

-Since 1970, all nickels for circulation have been minted at Philadelphia and Denver facilities, while San Francisco exclusively produces proof coins for collectors.
-The 2003 Philadelphia and Denver nickels were offered through two-roll sets and bags, featuring circulation quality coins struck on main production floors and shipped directly to customers.
+Since 1970, all nickels for general circulation have been minted at Philadelphia and Denver.
+San Francisco exclusively produces proof coins for collectors.
+The 2003-P and 2003-D were offered through two-roll sets and bags, shipped directly to banks and into everyday commerce.

 2003-P Nickel Value

-The 2003-P Jefferson Nickel represents the final year of the original design before the series transitioned to the Westward Journey commemorative issues in 2004.
-With 441,840,000 pieces minted, circulated examples remain abundant at face value.
+The 2003-P Jefferson Nickel represents the final year of the original design before the Westward Journey series took over in 2004.
+With 441,840,000 pieces minted, circulated examples are plentiful at face value.

 2003-P Nickel Price/Grade Chart